Pkorirdarius/Pkorirdarius/README.md

 <h2 align="left">Hi 👋!
-My name is Darius Korir and I'm a full stck developer, from Kenya </h2>
+My name is Darius Korir and I'm a Full stack developer, from Kenya</h2>

 ###